 For more on Muhi’s thoughts and industry expertise, you can follow him on Twitter.

 Gordon A. Davies

-Chief Legal Officer and Corporate Secretary
+Executive Vice President, Chief Legal Officer and Corporate Development

 Prior to joining OpenText, Gordon was the Chief Legal Officer and Corporate Secretary of Nortel Networks Corporation.
-During his sixteen years at Nortel, he held key roles including Deputy General Counsel and Corporate Secretary, interim Chief Legal Officer and Corporate Secretary.
+During his sixteen years at Nortel, he held key roles including Deputy General Counsel and Corporate Secretary, and on two occasions interim Chief Legal Officer and Corporate Secretary.
 Additionally, he spent five years ultimately as General Counsel, EMEA, supporting all aspects of Nortel’s Europe, Middle East and Africa (EMEA) business.

 Gordon holds an LL.B and an MBA from the University of Ottawa, and a BA from the University of British Columbia.
 Gordon previously served on the boards of various global subsidiaries of Nortel Networks Corporation.

 Chief Information Officer